EwelinaKopacz/Multi-Step-Form-React/README.md

 * buttons
 * progress bar

-The data in form are checked in two place:
+The form’s data is checked in two place:
 * when user clicked button "Next Step",
 * when user left active input - user see the error (if exist) immediately

 User can go to next step if all required data are correct.
-I wanted to limit as possible using if..else statement, so I used data from JSON file like: required: true and pattern to check data.
+My purpose was to limit as possible using if..else statement, so I used data from JSON file such as: required: true and pattern to check data.

 ```
 if(input.required){